reynard-testing/reynard/README.md

 Reynard can function in any system that supports modern distributed tracing, can be configured with a reverse-proxy side-card pattern (similar to another common tool in MA: service meshes), and uses HTTP or gRPC for inter-service communication.

+### Automated Exhaustive Testing

+Reynard is capable of automatically discovering all fault injection points, and dynamically analyzes the system behaviour to cover all distinct combinations of faults that can input the outcome of a test scenario.

 ## Installation

 ### Adding Instrumentation